gaoyuan/fifa_dominion/README.md

 # fifa_dominion
-A Game we invented that combines dominion and fifa
+A game we invented that combines the game of dominion and fifa.